Skip to content

 Stakeholder feedback being left directly on a reply in the published web client

 This first round should stay small and controlled.
 Start with a few key stakeholders, not a broad release.
+If someone asks about an unverified scenario, the Agent should use the safe fallback you already tested.

 What Good External Feedback Looks Like